zchee/golang-wiki/ExperienceReports.md

   - Andrew Morgan, “[What I Don't Like About Error Handling in Go, and How to Work Around It](https://opencredo.com/why-i-dont-like-error-handling-in-go/),” January 2017, about it being difficult to force good error handling, errors not having stack traces, and error handling being too verbose.
   - André Hänsel, "[If Ⅰ were to make my own Go…](https://blog.creations.de/?p=223)", August 2017
+  - Peter Goetz, "[Thinking About New Ways of Error Handling in Go 2](https://medium.com/@peter.gtz/thinking-about-new-ways-of-error-handling-in-go-2-e56d116952f1)," September 2017, shows how error-prone error handling in Go is and lays out requirements to improve the experience.

 ## File System